nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 * `list` shows a list of all food items and their calories for the current day.
-* `list 2022-11-27` shows a list of all food items and their calories for 27 November 2022.
+* `list 2022-10-23` shows a list of all food items and their calories recorded on 23 October 2022.

 ### Finding the calorie content of a food item: `find`